ikoevska/docs/docs/ui/professional-ui-components/Calendar/Styling/inlineevents.md

 ## Example

-The following example shows the use of `InlineEventCellStyle`:
+The following example shows how to style inline events:

 <snippet id='calendar-inlineevents-styling'/>